iATSPayments/com.iatspayments.civicrm/README.md

 11. For iATS Payments UK Direct Debit -> visit: https://www.uk.iatspayments.com
   * Login with UDDD88 and UDDD888
   * hit Virtual Terminal -> Customer Database -> Search by Name -> hit Edit icon (on the left) -> to see all details, including the Reference Number (which should match up with what you saw on your Thank you screen in CiviCRM).
+  * NOTE: Each charity needs to have a BACS accredited supplier vet their CiviCRM Direct Debit - Contribution Pages

 12. If things don't look right, you can turn on Drupal and CiviCRM logging - try another TEST transaction - and then see some detailed logging of the SOAP exchanges for more hints about where it might have gone wrong.